Keto-Friendly Boiled Peanuts: What You Need To Know Before Indulging

 The one’s you need to look for are raw green peanuts that are boiled because they’re actually keto friendly.

-So when asking if you can eat boiled peanuts on keto, the answer is yes because a serving of boiled green peanuts typically contains 30 grams of peanuts with roughly 5 grams of carbs.
-This is fairly low when considering maintaining a ketogenic diet requires no more than 20 to 50 grams of net carbs must be consumed daily based on a 2000 kcal diet.2
+When wondering whether you can eat boiled peanuts on a keto diet, the answer is yes.
+Typically, a serving of boiled green peanuts, which includes about 30 grams of peanuts, contains around 5 grams of carbohydrates.
+This is fairly low when considering maintaining a ketogenic diet requires no more than 20 to 50 grams of net carbs must be consumed daily based on a 2000 kcal diet.3

-Boiled peanuts often than not vary in carb content.
-But, are boiled peanuts keto?
-It depends as others have higher carbs even when the quantity is the same, and some deviate in carb content when compared to raw green peanuts in their shell.
+Boiled peanuts typically vary in carbohydrate content.
+Whether they are suitable for a ketogenic diet can depend on the specific type.
+Some have higher carbohydrate levels even when the quantity consumed is the same, and they may also differ in carb content compared to raw green peanuts in their shell.

 A white bowel with swirl marks on the outside is holding several servings of unshelled peanuts while peanuts broken in half lie on the ground below the bowl and the peanuts are a light purple color.